 What beaches and inlets would likely be affected if the tanks on the ESP were to rupture or if there were a vessel collision with a turbine causing oil to spill into Nantucket Sound?
-Cape Wind's own computer simulation of a spill reveals that oil would reach Cape Cod and Island beaches within 5 hours.
+Cape Wind's own computer simulation of a spill reveals that oil would reach Cape Cod and Island beaches within five hours.
 An analysis commissioned by the Alliance showed significant adverse impacts to the Nantucket Sound ecosystem, including harmful impacts to wildlife and shellfish/fish from a spill incident.

 Horseshoe Shoal is a component of the Atlantic Flyway.